a3-Unibo/a3_thesis2020/README.md

 Contains .gha assemblies and .dll libraries and general purpose .gh definitions used in the workshop.

 **3Dpeople_20200120** - 3D people as meshes in 3 different resolutions
+**base meshes.gh** - reference mesh models that can be use in exercises
 **bitmaps in CS** - generate, load and save bitmaps from within C# components
 **Curl noise.gh** - uses Noises.dll library to compute SimplexNoise and CurlNoise functions
 **Custom material preview.gh**
 **Custom material preview.3dm**
 Use custom-generated materials in Grasshopper preview (works for Rhino rendered modes)
+**interpolate mesh data.gh** - interpolate scalar and vector data while performing a Catmull-Clark subdivision of a mesh - sometimes Millipede can be slow on big geometries.
+This definition allows the use of a lower-resolution mesh for faster analysis and interpolate data to use on a high-res mesh
 **M00_Millipede FEM field.gh** - simple use of Millipede Grasshopper plugin to generate a scalar and vector field of structural information over a FEM model of a mesh surface
 **M01_Millipede graphics generator.gh** - generates and bakes geometry for 3 different diagrams of Millipede generated data
 *Millipede_data.ghdata* - this file is a sample of how data is passed between M00 and M01
-**interpolate mesh data.gh** - interpolate scalar and vector data while performing a Catmull-Clark subdivision of a mesh - sometimes Millipede can be slow on big geometries.
-This definition allows the use of a lower-resolution mesh for faster analysis and interpolate data to use on a high-res mesh

-**Symmetric noise - displace.gh** - Computes Noise functions in a symmetric way along meshes and generates a displaced mesh accordingly
+**Symmetric noise - displace.gh** - Computes Noise functions in a symmetric fashion along meshes and generates a displaced mesh accordingly
 **Util_Clipping plane - Turntable base.3dm**
 **Util-01_clipping plane anim.gh**
 **Util-02_turntable.gh**